Yunabell-VU/software-containerization-practice/README.md

 api-service       LoadBalancer   10.152.183.153   10.50.100.6   5000:31924/TCP   29m
 ```
 ### Storage Class
 For storage, we used MongoDB.
 Instead of a StatefulSet, we configured a deployment **mongo.yaml** to set up the mongoDB.
 Alongside the database deployment, a **mongo-serivce** is also configured which listens on port 27107 of the cluster IP and redirects the traffic to the port 27017 of the MongoDB pod.
-In order to avoid external excess, the **mongo-service** only expose on cluster IP.
+In order to avoid external excess, the **mongo-service** only exposes on cluster IP.
 Node port and external IP are not established.
-The network policy further restrain the access to the databse inside the cluster which will be introduced in later section.
+The network policies further restrain the access to the databse inside the cluster which will be introduced in later section.

 In terms of storage volume, a static persistent volume of 2 GB which allows read and write from a single node and resides on the host path is created in **mongo-pv.yaml**.
 Respectively, a persistent volume claim is also created in **mongo-pvc.yaml**.
 The reclaim policy of the PVC is **Retain** since the bonded volume is not dynamically allocated.